aziis98/go-fsrouter/README.md

 # FSRouter

 FSRouter is a simple **file system router library** for Go, designed to easily integrate with most http router libraries.
 This uses the "NextJS" convention to retrive routes directly as a directory-file hierarchy.

-Example directory structure for your routes:
+Example directory structure (with Fiber preset):

 ```bash shell
 pages/